 Cortinarius armillatus, commonly known as the Red-banded Cortinarius, is a medium or large, rounded or humped reddish-brown agaric on a thick bulbous stalk with cinnabar red bands.
 The mushroom grows solitary or clustered on soil in mixed hardwood-conifer forests, especially spruced ones.

-bell shaped at first, later flattening out, vividly rust-brown becoming slightly paler with age, with small fibrous scales, often with reddish cortinal remnants forming a belt at margin.
+bell-shaped at first, later flattening out, vividly rust-brown becoming slightly paler with age, with small fibrous scales, often with reddish cortinal remnants forming a belt at the margin.
 Gills

-dark rust-brown; broad, distant and shallowly sinuate.
-Spores
+dark rust-brown, broad, distant and shallowly sinuate.
+Stem

-is a pallid cap color streaked with fibrils, more or less equal but markedly swollen at base.
-Ring is made of velar remnants forming one or more orange-red median or inferior ring zones.
+is a pallid cap colour, streaked with fibrils, more or less equal but markedly swollen at the base.
+The ring is made of velar remnants forming one or more orange-red median or inferior ring zones.
 Flesh

 on the First Nature Web site.